 When I first switched over to a healthy plant-based lifestyle back in 2013, one thing that I really missed was CHEESE.
 Cheese for pizza, tacos, lasagna, and so much more.
-That’s why I came up with my Creamy Vegan ‘Cheese’ Sauce a few years ago and now this Sweet Potato Vegan ‘Cheese’ Sauce that is diabetes-friendly.
+That’s why I came up with my Creamy Vegan ‘Cheese’ Sauce Recipe a few years ago and now this vegan sweet potato cheese sauce that is diabetes-friendly.

 What we teach in Food for Life classes

 In the Diabetes Initiative PCRM series that I teach, we encourage those with diabetes to do three things, including:

 - Stick with foods that are lower on the glycemic index